orellanauser/NLSUpdate/README.md

 - Minimal Android app that triggers a Newland system update when a specific firmware file exists.

 Behavior
-- On launch, checks only: /storage/emulated/0/Documents/OTA.zip
+- On launch, checks for OTA.zip on /storage/emulated/0/Documents or /storage/emulated/0/Download
 - If the file exists, sends broadcast:
   - action: nlscan.action.RUN_SYSTEM_UPDATE
   - extra: file_path = absolute path to the OTA.zip